zkanda/zkanda.github.io/content/tech/7-aws-rds-postgres-error-must-be-member-of-role.md

 So here's what I did:

-First create a user with CREATEDB capability:
+First, create a user with CREATEDB capability:

 ```sql
 CREATE USER testuser WITH CREATEDB PASSWORD 'testpassword';